-Florida Tech prepares students by including corporate social responsibility, both in theory and practice, in our program.
-Florida Tech’s Sustainability Policy and Plan reflects its commitment towards creating a greener campus.
+Florida Tech prepares students by including corporate social responsibility into our program.
+Florida Tech’s Sustainability Policy and Plan reflects its commitment toward creating a greener campus.
 This environmental studies college engages in diverse sustainable initiatives from single-stream recycling to helping students donate unwanted items to decrease landfill waste.
 Students can also participate in beach cleanups just minutes away from campus.

 As an environmental studies college, Florida Tech gives students a chance to further develop their business skills through hands-on projects and national competitions such as:

 Florida Tech is the perfect place for a Business and Environmental Studies degree.
 The 130-acre campus is located on the Space Coast (so named because of the presence of NASA and the Kennedy Space Center on Cape Canaveral just north of us), minutes away from the Indian River Lagoon, the most diverse estuary in North America.